-You can follow in the footsteps of Mr. Bernheim by leaving a meaningful planned gift to benefit Bernheim that will echo throughout the forest for generations to come.
-By making a planned gift to Bernheim, you become part of our Echo Society, which comes with acknowledgement in our Forest Echo newsletter and invitations to special events in addition to the satisfaction of knowing you will leave the type of impact you desire to leave in this world.
+You can follow in the footsteps of Mr. Bernheim by leaving a meaningful planned gift to benefit Bernheim for generations to come.
+By making a planned gift to Bernheim, you become part of The Echo Society, which comes with acknowledgement in our Forest Echo newsletter, invitations to special events, and recognition of your generosity on a display board in Bernheim’s Visitor Center - in addition to the satisfaction of knowing you are leaving the type of impact you desire to leave in this world.

-It is important to consult your attorney with questions about estate and tax benefits associated with your unique plans.
-While there are many other giving options that an estate planner can help you explore, some of the easiest methods for leaving the gift of a lifetime to Bernheim are described below.
+It is important to consult an attorney with questions about estate and tax benefits associated with your unique plans.
+There are many other gift options an estate planner can help you explore, some of the easiest ways to leave the gift of a lifetime to Bernheim described below.

 Type of Gifts